-- Dogmatic allows your dog to still eat, drink and pant freely during use.
+- Dogmatic allows your dog to eat still, drink and pant freely during use.

 - There’s a loop located under the chin strap, where the lead attaches.
 This is specially designed to move independently from the other straps.
 Meaning when the dog attempts to pull, the other straps don’t move out of place.
 This gives the handler complete control.

-- The Dogmatic can also be used to quickly reposition your dogs head and keep their mouth closed.
+- The Dogmatic can also be used to reposition your dogs head and keep their mouth closed quickly.
 This is particularly useful if they were about to eat something off the floor.

 What’s In The Box